rsanche4/Raycast-Engine/README.md

 [![Watch the video](https://img.youtube.com/vi/9v8R9GMLWoM/0.jpg)](https://youtu.be/9v8R9GMLWoM)

+Notes on Game in Dev:
-Fix the glitch of NPCs through wall effect situation cuz that is being annoying
+Fix the glitch of NPCs through wall effect situation cuz that is being annoying, and optimize the heck out of the pathfinding. x is your y and y is your x. keep that in mind.

 Pixel art variations of each zombie and all of them, why dont we dont we do the following: 3 variations of different girl zombies, 3 variations for zombie boys and they all have different perks and strengths simple random or tiny nudges to their stats type thing utilize the horde well, and we spawn a teacher a male and a female variation where they are boss and basically stop the player for a bit, are super fast etc kind of OP